davidthewatson/davidthewatson.github.io/src/essays/linux/top_3_linux_distros_2022.md

 While the 3 linux distros listed below are wildly different in terms of what problem they are solving, what they share is an emergent conceptual and philosophical basis that is ephemeral and immutable.

-File systems like zfs and btr have been on a collision course with distributed SCM for years, and these systems all prove that by taking the idea of a journalled or revisioned file system, and using that to enable system stability by combining immutability via ephemerality - meaning that the container is the fundamental _data _currency_ of the underlying operating system, where the system itself is polymorphic - the state of the running is changed simply by switching the current container state.
+File systems like zfs and btr have been on a collision course with distributed SCM for years, and these systems all prove that by taking the idea of a journalled or revisioned file system, and using that to enable system stability by combining immutability via ephemerality - meaning that the container is the fundamental _data _currency_ of the underlying operating system, where the system itself is polymorphic - the state of the running OS is changed simply by switching the current container state.

 When something breaks, much like continuous deployment systems, system stability is always just a rollback away.